magento/devdocs/src/guides/v2.4/security/two-factor-authentication.md

 ### Advanced emergency steps

 {:.bs-callout-warning}
 These advanced steps require a full understanding of database management and modifications.
-Exercise caution when making any changes directly to your database.
+We advise that you exercise caution when making any changes directly to your database.

-In your database, you can modify the following tables and values to affect 2FA.
+In your database, you can modify the following tables and values to affect and override 2FA.

 Table: `core_config_data`